 The material approach has been proposed here instead of a whole building approach.
 Whole building regulation may make more sense conceptually, as it allows design and construction teams flexibility to optimize the dozens or hundreds of materials and systems in a building project to get the overall lowest carbon footprint (or, better, and anticipating ever more carbon-storing materials, the most positive climate impact).
-However, the yet-developing state of the lifecycle assessment, industry knowledge in general of carbon accounting, and whole building LCA data makes this problematic: How do we set a limit on a building's footprint?
-As the saving goes, compared to what?
+However, the yet-developing state of the lifecycle assessment, A materials-based policy offers the best, marketready option to achieve meaningful embodied carbon savings in building codes today. industry knowledge in general of carbon accounting, and whole building LCA data makes this problematic: How do we set a limit on a building's footprint?
+As the saying goes, compared to what?
 Compared to what do we set limits, or verify compliance?
 The comprehensive material and product data, calculation tools and market expertise necessary to implement WB LCAs in code are not yet sufficiently available to support a code requirement.
 Material-specific regulations constraining embodied carbon are (relatively) easy to write and enforce.
-Therefore, a materialsbased policy offers the best, market-ready option to achieve meaningful embodied carbon savings in building codes today.
+Therefore, a material-based policy offers the best, market-ready option to achieve meaningful embodied carbon savings in building codes today.